What is an artificial grass rugby field? Its advantage?

 artificial turf rugby field

-II.
 What is the size of an artificial grass rugby field?

 Whether it is an international competition or daily training, UNIGRASS provides you with standard artificial grass rugby field solutions.